Quantcast

 Ferrer had another cinema hit with Miss Sadie Thompson (1953) starring Rita Hayworth.
 Ferrer briefly revived some of his shows at the City Centre in 1953: Cyrano, The Shrike, Richard III, Charley's Aunt.

-Ferrer as Barney Greenwald in The Caine Mutiny, released in 1954
+Ferrer as Lieutenant Barney Greenwald in The Caine Mutiny, released in 1954

-He returned to movies with The Caine Mutiny (1954) for Kramer, co-starring with Humphrey Bogart and Van Johnson, playing defence lawyer Barney Greenwald; the film was a huge hit.
+He returned to films with The Caine Mutiny (1954) for Kramer, co-starring with Humphrey Bogart and Van Johnson, playing defense lawyer Barney Greenwald; the film was a huge hit.
 Greenwald's Jewish faith, so prominent in the novel that it informed his judgments of the U.S.S.
 Caine's officers, was downplayed in the film, as Ferrer, being Puerto Rican, was nominally Roman Catholic.

 Also popular was Deep in My Heart (1955) where Ferrer played Sigmund Romberg, and which made a profit of over $1 million.